AdobeDocs/commerce-operations.en/help/configuration/security/secure-cron-php.md

 # Secure cron PHP

 This topic discusses securing `pub/cron.php` to prevent it from being used in a malicious exploit.
-If you do not secure cron, any user could potentially run cron to attack your Magento application.
+If you do not secure cron, any user could potentially run cron to attack your Commerce application.

-The Magento cron job runs several scheduled tasks and is a vital part of your Magento configuration.
+The cron job runs several scheduled tasks and is a vital part of your Commerce configuration.
 Scheduled tasks include, but are not limited to:

 - Reindexing
 - Generating e-mails